programminghistorian/jekyll/en/ipp.md

 | €1,200 EUR  | £175 EUR  |
 | $1,700 CAD  |   |

 Rates are due annually from the date of first payment and are set in January each year.
+For a quote in another currency please email <a href="mailto:programminghistorian@gmail.com">Dr. James Baker</a>.

 ## Benefits of Membership